| The Families

 Coleraine with a handcart to sell his fish.
 Robert took his whole family of

 thirteen to America around the same time as Henry senior’s children emigrated.
+A six-inch nail manufactured and used in Coleraine town.
+It was

 found during the re-roofing of New Row Presbyterian church and reputed to